 Backpacking Mexico has never been easier or more affordable.
 A great public transportation network awaits the budget traveler meaning ancient ruins, white sand beaches, mountain towns, cities rich in culture and plenty of natural wonders are easy to get to.
 You’ll certainly get around Mexico no bother and finding a comfortable place to stay for little money is easy, too.

 In fact, your backpacking Mexico budget goes far in other areas also like food, entertainment and sights.
 Traveling through this country is exciting and Mexico is a great place to start your next journey or continue with the trip you’re already on.
-We’ve spent over a year backpacking in Mexico and I’ll share some solid budgeting tips here.
+We’ve spent over a year backpacking in Mexico and I’ll share some solid budgeting tips and more here.

 No matter your idea of Mexico on a budget this is one country well suited for independent travel.
 Take note of the tips and considerations in this article – see more, do more and travel longer!
 Your Mexico backpacking route may include the usual favorites, or you may be interested in Mexico off the beaten path.
 Wherever you go just keep these budget tips in mind.